guoping0408/AI-application/README.md

 ### Installing Caffe

-Clone the caffe-0.15 branch by the following command:
+Clone the caffe-0.15 branch to your desired directory by the following command:

 ``` bash
 $ git clone -b caffe-0.15 https://github.com/NVIDIA/caffe